julelang/manual/src/compiler/compiler-optimizations.md

 Compiler optimizations are turned off by default.
 Optimizations are enabled with options in the build command.

+## Always Enabled Optimizations

+Some optimizations may be enabled by default and it may not be possible to disable them.
+These optimizations are mostly things that will not affect you if they are turned on even when you want to turn off all optimizations for your debugging.

+### Constant Optimization

+Values ​​that can be evaluated at compile-time, such as literals and constant variables, are evaluated.
+For example, a `true == false` expression is evaluated at compile-time and handled as `false`.
+This is performed for all valid constant types such as integers, floating-points, and strings.

 ## Optimization Options

 `--opt-copy` \